 Address: Dimitar Vlahov 2, Struga

 These are three good locations to eat Pastrmajlija in the Ohrid region.
-If you know of a good place, feel free to offer your suggestion in the comments section below.
+If you know of another good place in Macedonia, feel free to offer your suggestion in the comments section below.